swiftlang/vscode-swift/README.md

 The Swift extension uses the [CoreLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension for debugging.

-When you open a folder containing a **Package.swift** build tasks and launch configurations are created for each executable in the package and if the package contains tests a configuration is created to run the tests.
+When you open a Swift package (a directory containing a **Package.swift**) the extension creates build tasks and launch configurations for each executable.
+If the package contains tests, the extension creates a configuration to run the tests.
 These all use the CoreLLDB extension as a debugger.

-Press `F5` to start debugging.
+Press `F5` to run an executable and start debugging.
 If you have multiple launch configurations you can choose which launch configuration to use in the debugger view.

 CoreLLDB has a version of `lldb` packaged with it and by default this is the version it uses for debugging.
 However, this version of `lldb` does not work with Swift.
 Fortunately, CoreLLDB allows you to choose an alternate version.
 The Swift extension will attempt to ascertain which version is required and give you the option to update the CoreLLDB configuration.